Hackathonhut/webapp-hackathon-starter-kit/README.md

-# Web App starter kit for Hackathons
+# Simple Web App starter kit for Hackathons

-A web app starter kit for hackathoners
+A simple web app starter kit for hackathoners